EdenKupe/anarchysf/pages/t/000400 The Tenth Victim.md

 ---
-title: "The Tenth Victim"
+title: "The Tenth Victim (La decima vittima)"
 format: "film"
 category: "t"
-yearReleased: "--"
+yearReleased: "1965"
 author: "Elio Petri"
 ---
 Loose adaptation of Robert Sheckley's 'The Seventh  Victim'.
 Legalised murder as a game with a $1 million payoff.